 At the South-Eastern edge of Breckland, Attleborough has good transport links.
 It’s on the A11 from London to Norwich and on the main Norwich to Ely train line too, so getting here is very simple.

-The town square is very attractive, with a central green and several fine buildings around it.
-The Victorian pump and town sign sit amongst the flowers and milestone tells us that London is just 94 miles away.
-The town has a good selection of local shops and cafes and the Heritage Centre tells the story of past inhabitants and businesses.
+Attleborough is the perfect place to base yourself for exploring Norfolk.
+Attleborough town square is very attractive, with a central green and several fine buildings surrounding it.
+The Victorian pump and town sign sit amongst the flowers and milestone and tells us that London is just 94 miles away.
+Attleborough has a great selection of local shops and cafes and the Heritage Centre tells the story of past inhabitants and businesses.
 A great place for family historians, they have many records and transcripts of local records.

-The town is close to the Snetterton Race Track, where GT, F3, Club Car, Club Bikes, Ferrari, Historic Cars, Superbikes, Aston Martin, 2CV and Vintage vehicles race throughout the year.
+Peter Beales Roses of Attleborough are the world renowned gardens and of course everything you want to know about roses and also has the Rosarium cafe for snacks and lunches.
+Banham Zoo is not far for the excitement of the Zoo and all its animals.
+Attleborough town is also close to the Snetterton Race Track, where GT, F3, Club Car, Club Bikes, Ferrari, Historic Cars, Superbikes, Aston Martin, 2CV and Vintage vehicles race throughout the year.

 The History of Attleborough

 Archaeological records show that there has been human activity in and around Attleborough since at least the stone age.
 Finds from the Middle Palaeolithic, through Neolithic, Bronze Age, Iron Age and Roman periods prove that this has always been a popular area to live since man first walked over the earth in East Anglia.

 Archaeological finds supported by documentary evidence in the Doomsday Book prove there was a settlement here in the Saxon period.
 When the Normans arrived the town soon grew and by 1086 there was a mill, fishery and farms with pigs, cattle, goats and